nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Hollow Gold‚ÄëSilver Nanoshell

-#### Definition:\n'Hollow Gold‚ÄëSilver Nanoshell' (n.): A type of engineered nanostructure consisting of a hollow silica core coated with a thin shell of gold and silver.
+  \n'Hollow Gold‚ÄëSilver Nanoshell' (n.): A type of engineered nanostructure consisting of a hollow silica core coated with a thin shell of gold and silver.
 These nanoshells are characterized by their unique optical properties, particularly their tunable absorption and scattering of light, which can be precisely controlled by adjusting the thickness of the metallic layers.
 This tunability makes them highly effective in applications such as targeted drug delivery, photothermal therapy, and as optical sensors in biomedical diagnostics.

-#### Part-of-Speech:\n‚Ä¢ Noun: 'Hollow Gold‚ÄëSilver Nanoshell' is used as a noun within scientific discourse, particularly in the fields of nanotechnology, material science, and medicine.
+the *Part-of-Speech is :\n‚Ä¢ Noun: 'Hollow Gold‚ÄëSilver Nanoshell' is used as a noun within scientific discourse, particularly in the fields of nanotechnology, material science, and medicine.

 #### Classification:\n‚Ä¢ Nanomaterial: Classified under nanomaterials due to their size and structure at the nanoscale.\n‚Ä¢ Photonic Device: Considered a type of photonic device for their ability to manipulate light through absorption and scattering.\n¬†\n#### Synonymy:\n‚Ä¢ Bimetallic Nanoshell: Often used synonymously, emphasizing the dual-metal composition of gold and silver.\n‚Ä¢ Au‚ÄëAg Shells: A shorthand that highlights the gold (Au) and silver (Ag) components of the shells used.\n‚Ä¢ Optical Nanoshells: Another term that refers to their primary function in manipulating optical properties.\n¬†\n#### Hypernymy:\n‚Ä¢ Gold Nanoparticle: As a broader category, includes all nanoparticles made of gold, under which bimetallic combinations like gold-silver fall.\n‚Ä¢ Composite Nanostructure: More specifically, refers to nanostructures composed of multiple materials to enhance functionality.\n¬†\n#### Hyponymy:\n‚Ä¢ Plasmonic Nanoshell: Specifies nanoshells that exploit surface plasmon resonance, particularly useful in medical imaging and photothermal therapy.\n‚Ä¢ Diagnostic Nanoshell: Focuses on the use of these nanoshells in diagnostic applications, such as biosensing and imaging.\n¬†\n#### Meronymy:\n‚Ä¢ Silica Core: The foundational structure of the nanoshell, typically made from silica, providing a stable and reactive core.\n‚Ä¢ Metallic Layer: The outer layers of the nanoshell, made of gold and silver, responsible for the optical properties.\n¬†\n#### Part Holonyms:\n‚Ä¢ Targeted Therapy Systems: Includes broader medical systems where these nanoshells are used for targeted drug delivery and therapy.\n‚Ä¢ Advanced Optical Sensors: Encompasses sensor systems that utilize the optical properties of nanoshells for detection and analysis.\n¬†\n#### Verb Relations:\n‚Ä¢ Absorb: Describes the action of the nanoshells absorbing light due to the metallic layers.\n‚Ä¢ Scatter: Refers to the scattering of light by the nanoshells, enhancing their visibility and functionality in optical applications.\n¬†\n#### Antonymy:\n‚Ä¢ Solid Metal Nanoparticle: Refers to nanoparticles made of a solid single metal, contrasting with the hollow, layered structure of nanoshells.\n¬†\n#### Relational Adjectives (Pertainyms):\n‚Ä¢ Plasmonic: Pertaining to or involving plasma waves, particularly in the context of manipulating light at the nanoscale.\n¬†\n### Expanded Definition and Usage:
 Hollow Gold‚ÄëSilver Nanoshells are at the forefront of nanotechnology applications due to their unique ability to absorb and scatter light at specific wavelengths, which can be tuned by adjusting the shell's thickness.
 This property is particularly useful in biomedical applications where targeted energy absorption can be used for non-invasive therapies.
 For instance, in photothermal therapy, these nanoshells can be targeted to tumors and activated by near-infrared light, producing heat that selectively destroys cancer cells.
 Additionally, their high optical sensitivity makes them ideal for developing highly sensitive biosensors capable of detecting low concentrations of biological markers.